juliankyer/song-widget/README.md

 ##### rootReducer.js

 As applications grow, there is more state to manage, which means more actions, and more reducers.
-We only have one store, and our reducer is how we model that store.
-We need a way to combine all the reducers we end up with into a single object.
+We only get one store, and our reducer is how we model that store.
+We need a way to combine all the reducers we end up with into a single reducer to return a single object for our store.
 We could hand-roll this, but Redux provides us with the ```combineReducers``` utility that handles everything.
 We import all of our actions into our ```rootReducer``` file and pass them into ```combineReducers```, which calls all of the reducers being passed to it, and creates one object with the results.
 If nothing changes, previous state is returned.

 ```javascript
 import { combineReducers } from 'redux';